-I broke down how influencers can best worked with, and how to do it professional to benefit both them and the brands.
+Below, I break down how influencers can best be worked with, and professionally, to benefit both them and the brands they represent.

-I understand this is a person who talks about a brand and can be used to market its products to his/her audience with an aim to build the brand relationships.
-Whether an influencers’ audience is small or large, an influencer can reach consumers via their blogs and social networks that brands may not be able to.
+I understand this is a person who elaborates on a brand and can be used to market its products to his/her audience with an aim to build the brand relationships.
+Whether their audience is small or large, an influencer can reach consumers via their blogs and social networks that brands may not be able to.

 Why use Social Media Influencers?

-- Having influencers discussing their brand experience is considered an online review in terms of purchase decision,
+- Having them discussing their brand experience is considered an online review in terms of purchase decision,

 - And we all know that 90% of buyers or consumers trust peer recommendations.